Skillful Distraction & Problem Solving & Random Blogging (notes to self).

 Intruding thoughts about certain things/people have crept back in.
 These stuck thoughts on loop can make situations seem far larger and more important than they really are.
 This problem has caused me a lot of trouble and loss in my life.
 I am determined to get on top of this current bout of unwanted intruding head fucks.

 Some if which is not for public blog publication.
-Some personal shit will be edited out for my own blog.
+Some personal shit will be edited out for my own personal public blog.

 I disassociate, I split, I quite literally experience psychosis if my dissorder is left unchecked not treated properly.

-I must remember and be mindful to nip the bad reactionary acting out behaviour in the bud by stepping away before I say and do shit I always regret and in many cases feel disproportionately bad about for a disproportionate period of time afterwards.
+I must make more effort to remember and be mindful to nip the bad reactionary acting out behaviour in the bud by stepping away before I say and do shit I always regret and in many cases feel disproportionately bad about for a disproportionate period of time afterwards.
 Even if I am experiencing a justification righteousness anger.

 ● Step Away - distract myself in another space.